Blog

 If Exchange A releases a price update at 10:00:00.001000 (1 millisecond past 10:00), an ultrafast system might receive, process, and execute a trade by 10:00:00.001500 (within 0.5 milliseconds).
 A slower system, even lagging by 1 millisecond, misses the opportunity.

 HFT can be applied by hedge funds, proprietary trading firms, and crypto traders globally.
-And they can do that successfully thanks to their infrastructure features like:
+And they can do that successfully thanks to their infrastructure features described below.

-• Custom firmware: FPGA cards accelerating data processing to nanoseconds.
+FPGA cards accelerate data processing to the nanosecond level.

 For example, a specialized FPGA-based system processes raw tick data via Ethernet, bypasses operating system layers, and directly computes actionable decisions in microseconds.
 This ensures trades are executed before competitors relying on traditional software-based systems.